eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_ionizing_radiation.rst

 To perform the survey, the Ludlum 9DP is used to measure the gamma dose rate.
-Once Vault-1 sheild door is opened, they surveyor should slowly enter, watching the readings.
+Once Vault-1 shield door is opened, they surveyor should slowly enter, watching the readings.
-Go down the beamline, slowly scanning around inch away from the beamline.
+Go down the beam line, slowly scanning around inch away from the beam line.
 If any element reads above 20 :math:`\mu R` / hr, scan from 30 cm away to verify the area if not above background from normal viewing distance.

 .. figure:: /images/radiation_survey/Ludlum_9DP.png